 The five, of whom Lemon and Richard Carroll were also distinguished teachers and ministers, while Barnwell and Seymour Carroll were prominent public health educators, were hired by founder George Thorndike Angell and his successor Francis Rowley to spread the humane gospel far and wide.

 Together, they made the humane movement perhaps the least segregated sector of either teaching or preaching.

 Along the way, John W. Lemon, Carroll, and Barnwell were expected to stand up to the Ku Klux Klan at the very height of Klan influence, as they did.

-Working chiefly in Virginia, South Carolina, and Texas, respectively, but also spending thousands of hours driving alone on the dusty backroads of other parts of the South, where few black people had cars and even fewer made a living telling white people as well as black people how to behave, John W. Lemon, both Richard and Seymour Carroll, and Barnwell were all at constant risk of lynching.
+Lemon, Carroll, and Barnwell worked chiefly in Virginia, South Carolina, and Texas, respectively.
+But they also spent thousands of hours driving alone on the dusty backroads of other parts of the South.
+Few black people had cars then.
+Fewer, if any, made a living telling white people as well as black people how to behave.
+John W. Lemon, both Richard and Seymour Carroll, and Barnwell were therefore all at constant risk of lynching.

 John W. Lemon, the Carrolls, and Barnwell were only partially protected by their American Humane Education Society affiliation, proudly stenciled on the sides of their vehicles.

 The American Humane Education Society was––and on paper remains––an affiliate of the Boston-based Massachusetts SPCA, funded not only by Yankees but by damned Yankees in the segregationist southern view, since George Thorndike Angell had begun his humanitarian career, before the U.S. Civil War, as an abolitionist.